YogirajT/rustnet/README.md

 </picture>

-* If you wish to debug with vs code here's a sample configuration that works on Ubuntu 22.0 and VS code with
+* If you wish to debug with vs code here's a sample configuration that works on Ubuntu 22.0 and VS code
 ```
 launch.json
 {